netenglabs/suzieq/README.md

  [Arista](https://www.arista.com/en/) devices, as well as Linux.
 Suzieq can easily support other device types, we just haven't had access to those and not time to chase them down.
-Adding new device types starts by created a new [Service](docs/service-file-format.md) We can't really support this right now because we don't have enough good testing around all the different ways to configure services.
+Adding new device types starts by created a new [Service](docs/service-file-format.md).
-Services work for what we have available, but we have not tested around the edges of services.
+Services do work work for what we have tested, but we have not tested around the edges of how services are parsed.
 They might just work for you, but if you run into trouble we can only help a little right now.

-We started out with least common denominator SSH and REST access to devices.
+Suzieq started out with least common denominator SSH and REST access to devices.
 Suzieq does have support for agents to push data and we've done some experiments with them, but don't have production versions of that code.
 # Getting Started